UPPMAX/R-python-julia-matlab-HPC/docs/r/packagesR.rst

    └── r_example.Rproj

-.. note:: "installing tree as non-root on Linux Ubuntu"
+.. admonition:: Installing tree as non-root on Linux Ubuntu
    :class: dropdown

       If you are on a Linux Ubuntu system where tree is not installed, and you do not have root permissions, you can do this to install it in your own area